 Take the road past the RSPB and park at the car park beside the loch to walk over the dunes to Loch Gruinart.
 Because it is shallow, the water seems much warmer here.
 There are also numerous lovely but colder beaches around the point overlooking Nave Island.

-On the south east of the island, nearly at the end of the road from Port Ellen to Ardtalla you will find this picturesque bay.
+On the south east of the island, nearly at the end of the road from Port Ellen to Ardtalla you will find the picturesque Claggain Bay.
 It is rocky with little sand but has breath-taking views over to Kintyre.

 Just west of Port Ellen, you will find a wide sweep of sand lies just off the road to the Oa.
 Carry on from here following the signpost and you will visit the “Singing Sands”.
 If conditions are right the sands will “sing” for you as you walk over them.
 A must see!